attogram/react-tidbits/README.md

 # TODO

-* redo examples/ as React app
+* redo docs/ demo/examples as full React app
 * repackage for npm
 * publish to npm